riojosdev/100-days-of-code/log.md

 So I started Learning on how to create a perfect website using ExpressJS.
 And I'm learning on the MDN!

 **Link(s) to work**: None

+### Day 67: Aug 5, 2020

+**Today's Progress**: Learned just the basic fundamentals to start using ExpressJS

+**Thoughts:** I learned a lot of how NodeJS creates a server and how the client and server communicates with each other.
+But to implement it in my web-app is more complicated, it is like I'm reinventing the wheel.
+So ExpressJS is the most easy way to move forward with.
+And I can say it is a lot easier than just Node.
+Anyway I learned how to make a simple Web server using ExpressJS and also learned different properties which I can use.
+Now all I need is to do some examples.
+So I can know how to build an entire Web server.
+Also DEFCON is starting from tomorrow.
+So I probably would be around that.
+Let's see what I can pick up!

+**Link(s) to work**: None